Connes distance of $2D$ harmonic oscillators in quantum phase space: Introduction

 In the present work, we consider the Connes distance of the quantum states (namely the Fock states) of $2D$ harmonic oscillators.
 Actually, some researchers have already studied the Connes distance between the states of $1D$ harmonic oscillators \cite{Cagnache,Scholtz,Revisiting}.
 But we find that the calculations and results of the Connes distance of $2D$ harmonic oscillators are much more complicated than those of $1D$ oscillator system.
-It is not just a trivial generalization of the result of $1D$ oscillator systems.
 So it is significant to study the explicit formulae of the Connes distance of $2D$ harmonic oscillator systems.
 The method used in the present work is also different from those used in the literatures.

 This paper is organized as follows.
 In Sec.~\ref{sec2}, we consider the $4D$ quantum phase space and construct a corresponding spectral triple.
 Using the Hilbert-Schmidt operatorial formulation, we construct a boson Fock space and a quantum Hilbert space, and obtain the Dirac operator.
 In Sec.~\ref{sec3}, we review the definition of Connes spectral distance, and derive some inequalities corresponding to the ball condition.
-The Connes distance between two adjacent Fock states of $2D$ harmonic oscillators is calculated in Sec.~\ref{sec4}.
-In Sec.~\ref{sec5}, we also calculate the Connes distance between two arbitrary Fock states.
-Some discussions and conclusions are given in Sec.~\ref{sec6}.
+Based on these inequalities, we derive some constraint relations about the optimal elements in Sec.~\ref{sec4}.
+The Connes distance between two adjacent Fock states of $2D$ harmonic oscillators is calculated in Sec.~\ref{sec5}.
+In Sec.~\ref{sec6}, we also calculate the Connes distance between two arbitrary Fock states.
+Some discussions and conclusions are given in Sec.~\ref{sec7}.